 I received this book for free from the author as a free story in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical fiction is a paperback edition that was published by Sourcebooks Landmark on August 6, 2013 and has 390 pages.
+historical fiction that was published by Sourcebooks Landmark on August 6, 2013 and has 390 pages.

 Explore it on Goodreads or Amazon.